 The work selected for comparison should come from contrasting contexts (local, national, international and/or intercultural).
 Ideally students should see one of the works firsthand.

 This is assessed on screen and should be presented accordingly.

 SL 10-15 screens, HL 10-15 screens + 3-5 screens which analyze the extent to which their work has been influenced by the art and artists examined.

-For examples, assessment and discussion of the CS go to Part 1,The Comparative Study
+For examples, assessment and discussion of the CS go to these pages

 A documentation of the students artistic experience during the course, both visual and written.

 Students compile carefully selected materials which show their experimentation, exploration, manipulation and refinement of a variety of visual arts activities during the two-year course.
 Pages from the Visual Journal can be included here, as can unresolved pieces, documenting the development of ideas and artwork.
 This is submitted as a digital file and viewed on screen therefor a landscape format ( horizontal) is preferable.